ExcursionClub/ExCSystem/README.md

 ```

 Or use docker-compose to run the production env locally

+Install Docker and make sure the daemon is running before running:

 ```bash
 $ git clone git@github.com:TomekFraczek/ExCSystem.git && cd ExCSystem/
 $ docker-compose up -d